rushikesh125/Incubyte-project-submission/README.md

 ## My AI Usage

 - AI Tools : Used Grok & Qwen
-- How i used : I used Grok For Planning ,Brainstrom API architecture , DB schema , Frontend Structed , Test Cases logic building , then i used Qwen for frontend development
+- How i used : I used Grok For Planning ,Brainstrom API architecture , DB schema , Frontend Structure , Test Cases , logic building , then i used Qwen for frontend development
-- My Reflection : I refactored & modified every code given by AI to properly implement & run with my exiting code and to maintain consistancy in code , ui
+- My Reflection : I refactored & modified every code given by AI to properly implement & run with my exiting code and to maintain consistancy in code & complete developmetn lifecycle